juanpicado/demo/README.md

 Overview pages like "Home", "TV" and "Movie" are being pre-rendered on build and revalidated every hour (page visit premised), hence are extremely performant and barely have any loading time.

 ### Clientside
-Since every item's details shouldn't be fetched serverside and the application is using a pop-up for seamless user experience, item related details are fetched clientside on demand:
 1. Prefetch on hover using redux async thunk
 2. Url parameter with id on click to open popup
 3. Get state if available, if not yet, wait for updated state